 The AHRI Co-operation Agreement (pdf) was signed in Reykjavik 22 September 2000.
 Bjarney Friðriksdóttir, former Director of the Icelandic Human Rights Center, was elected as AHRI's first Chair.
 The Netherlands Institute of Human Rights accepted to host the Secretariat with Peter Malcontent as Executive Secretary.

-The Constitution for the Association of Human Rights Institutes (AHRI) was adopted in April 2011.
+The Constitution for the Association of Human Rights Institutes (AHRI) was amended by the AHRI Assembly 21 September 2015.

-- Chair, Head of Research Department, Dr. Thomas Gammeltoft-Hansen, The Danish Institute for Human Rights, Copenhagen.
+- Chair, Director, Dr. Jonas Christoffersen, The Danish Institute for Human Rights, Copenhagen.

 - Inga Bostad (University of Oslo)

 - Margot Salomon, AHRI vice-Chair (London School of Economics)

 - Jonas Christoffersen, AHRI Chair (Danish Institute for Human Rights)

 - Vesna Petrovic (Belgrade Centre for Human Rights)